 MountainSource-Hyperchromator - tunable light source for highest brightness (185 – 2500 nm)

-The hyperchromator is perfectly adjusted to the characteristics of the point plasma light source and takes full advantage of its features: With a mirror the light is collected directly from the plasma of the lamp with an aperture of up to f/1.5 – without any loss and without an additional input slit.
-At the output, the light is coupled into a multimode optical fiber, which allows the hyperchromator to be conveniently integrated into existing systems.
-This setup takes full advantage of the high brightness and wavelength range of the tunable light source, maximizes light throughput, and delivers high output power.
+The light is picked up with a mirror directly from the plasma of the light source with an aperture of up to f/1.5 almost loss-free and without an additional input slit.
+At the output, the light can be coupled into an optical multimode fiber, allowing the hyperchromator to be easily integrated into existing systems.

 Key features